Home Mobility Solutions For Seniors

 - May take up a lot of space so might not be suitable for many homes

-Wheelchair lifts are offered by companies including Garaventa Lift, and come in various forms.
+Wheelchair lifts are offered by companies including Ganser Liftsysteme, and come in various forms.
 As with stair lifts, you need to assess your space and find a wheelchair lift that’s suitable for your unique situation.

 Many seniors end up having to be lifted in and out of wheelchairs to get into bed, into a bath, and more.
 This can be dangerous for both parties and uncomfortable (physically and emotionally) for the senior.
 A ceiling lift can give them back their independence and reduce the need for lifting.

 A ceiling lift typically comprises a sling suspended from the ceiling, and can be moved along a rail.
 If the rail is installed appropriately, the lift can even offer an alternative to having to install a walk-in bathtub, which could save some money.
-One example of a ceiling lift is the Maxi Sky 2 offered by Arjo.
+One example of a ceiling lift is the A-Series Ceiling Lift offered by Handicare.

 - Prevents the need for caregivers to lift, improving safety